Questions & Answers

 CONSIDERING VIVITROL TREATMENT FOR YOUR PROGRAM

-Learn more about incorporating VIVITROL and counseling into your program.
+Learn more about offering VIVITROL and counseling as part of your program.

 VIVITROL is not right for everyone.
 There are significant risks from VIVITROL treatment, including but not limited to, risk of opioid overdose, injection site reaction and sudden opioid withdrawal.
 See Important Safety Information below.

 - VIVITROL [prescribing information].
 Waltham, MA: Alkermes, Inc; rev December 2018.

 - Substance Abuse and Mental Health Services Administration.
 Naltrexone. https://www.samhsa.gov/medication-assisted-treatment/treatment/naltrexone.
 Revised September 2016.
 Accessed August 16, 2017.

 US Food and Drug Administration.
 VIVITROL approval letter for alcohol dependence.
 April 2006.